Kubernetes-Based Deployment of a Validator node

 MIGRATION_ID

-with the migration ID of the global synchronizer on your target cluster.
+with the migration ID of the global synchronizer on the network you are connecting to (devnet/testnet/mainnet).

 To configure the validator app, please modify the file splice-node/examples/sv-helm/validator-values.yaml